randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 experiment and to learn.
 In an effort to be non-prescriptive, we'll briefly cover only common patterns, at a high-level.

-Typical tools will separate all static content into language files.
+Typical tools will separate static content into language files.
 Take the following example from [i18next](https://www.i18next.com):

 <figure>